Chinonsoprisca/Hospital_Appointment_No_Show_Analysis/README.md

 - Recommendation:
 Gender may not need to be a primary factor when designing appointment reminder or follow-up strategies.
 Resources could instead be focused on factors that showed stronger associations with no-shows, such as lead time and age.

-5.Neighbourhood had noticeable differences in appointment no-show rates.
+5. Neighbourhood had noticeable differences in appointment no-show rates.
 Some neighbourhoods recorded higher no-show rates than others, suggesting that location may be associated with appointment attendance patterns
 I ranked neighbourhoods based on their no-show rates, considering only neighbourhoods with at least 100 appointments to avoid drawing conclusions from areas with very small sample sizes.

 - Recommendation